suaviloquence/mopidy-listenbrainz/README.rst

 - ``listenbrainz/token``: Your `Listenbrainz user token <https://listenbrainz.org/profile/>`_
 - ``listenbrainz/url``: The URL of the API of the Listenbrainz instance to record listens to (default: api.listenbrainz.org)
 - ``listenbrainz/import_playlists``: Whether to import Listenbrainz playlists (default: ``false``)
+- ``listenbrainz/search_schemes``: If non empty, the search for tracks in Mopidy's library is limited to results with the given schemes.
+Leave empty (the default) to search among all backends, but note that it may affect performance; It's recommended to customize the value according to your favorite backends (``file:`` for Mopidy-File, ``local:`` for Mopidy-Local, etc.).

 Project resources
 =================